bangsluke/bangsluke.github.io/docusaurus/docs/Project Set Up to Release/6ProjectReleaseChecklist.md

 ## Page Speed Testing

+- Remove unused packages in package.json - You can check those items by running `npx depcheck`.
 - Reduce your image sizes
   - [9 Image optimisation techniques](https://medium.com/@arulvalananto/9-image-optimization-tricks-for-a-seamless-web-experience-b41867e87e54)
   - Convert all of your jpg and png files to smaller image types such as webp